-Figure F.1 – Enterprise to manufacturing system logical information flows
+Figure F.1 – Enterprise to manufacturing system abstract information flows

 The information in this part of ANS/ISA-95 is independent of any communication protocol.
 ANSI/ISA-95.00.02 makes no assumption about the agents that create the information and the agents that use the information.
 Different implementations of the information model can describe different communication protocols and will often require additional attributes and objects.